tokkonopapa/WordPress-IP-Geo-Block/README.md

       try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
 - 1.4.0
-    - **New features:** 1.
-Added validation of trackback.
-2. Added a new class for recording the validation logs to analyze posting pattern.
+    - **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
+- 1.3.1
+    - **New feature:** Added validation of trackback spam.
     - Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
-    - Updated FooTable to 2.0.3.
-    - Removed some redundant codes and corrected some PHP errors and warnings which had been suppressed by WordPress.
+    - Removed some redundant codes and corrected all PHP notices and warnings which had been suppressed by WordPress.
 - 1.3.0
     - **New feature:** Added validation of pingback.ping through `xmlrpc.php`